Strange metal in the doped Hubbard model via percolation: Introduction

 \section{Introduction}

-The strange metal phase of the hole-doped cuprate superconductors is characterized by a dc-resistivity with anomalous linear temperature dependence $\rho \sim T$~\cite{Cava1987, Gurvitch1987} starkly different from the quadratic behavior in normal metals described by Fermi liquid theory.
-This behavior persists from the melting of low-temperature ordered phases up to very high temperatures with no significant change in slope and is seen over a range of doping levels $p$.
-It is most prominent near optimal doping or the critical value $p_c$ signalling the collapse of the pseudogap phase, with a gradual crossover from $\rho \sim T$ around these values to more standard Fermi-liquid-like $\rho \sim T^2$ far enough into the overdoped regime~\cite{Manako1992, Nakamae2003, Cooper2009}.
-Studies of other properties find additional anomalous, non-Fermi-liquid-like behaviors, such as power-law scaling of the optical conductivity $\sigma(\omega)\sim \abs{\omega}^{-\gamma}$ over a finite frequency range, with $\gamma\approx 2/3$ at $p_c$~\cite{Cooper1990, Schlesinger1990, ElAzrak1994, Baraduc1996, Marel2003, Hwang2007} and a Hall angle obeying $\cot\Theta_H \sim A T^2 + B$ across a wide range of doping levels~\cite{Chien1991, Carrington1993, Segawa2004}.
+Strange metals, first identified in the hole-doped cuprate superconductors~\cite{Cava1987, Gurvitch1987}, are principally characterized by a dc-resistivity with anomalous, often linear, temperature dependence $\rho\sim T$ at low temperatures, starkly different from the quadratic behavior in normal metals described by Fermi liquid theory.
+Though electron-phonon scattering is known to produce linear-in-$T$ resistivity in normal metals above the Debye or Bloch-Gr\"uneisen temperatures~\cite{Peierls1934, Peierls1996}, in strange metals this behavior persists well below this threshold, down to the lowest measurable temperatures.
+In the cuprates the behavior persists from the melting of low-temperature ordered phases up to very high temperatures with no apparent change in slope at the Debye temperature near optimal doping, raising serious doubt about the relevance of phonon scattering for the strange behavior of materials even in the regime where it should contribute~\cite{Hartnoll2015, Mousatov2021, Hartnoll2022}.
+This linear behavior is most prominent near optimal doping or the critical value $p_c$ signaling the collapse of the pseudogap phase~\cite{Loram2001,Tallon2001,Tallon2020,Proust2019}, with a gradual crossover from $\rho \sim T$ around these values to more standard Fermi-liquid-like $\rho \sim T^2$ far enough into the overdoped regime~\cite{Manako1992, Nakamae2003, Cooper2009}.
+Studies of other properties find additional anomalous, non-Fermi-liquid-like behaviors.
+The optical conductivity has apparent power-law scaling $\sigma(\omega)\sim \abs{\omega}^{-\gamma}$ over a finite frequency range, with approximate exponent $\gamma\approx 2/3$ near $p_c$ varying slightly between samples and with doping~\cite{Cooper1990, Schlesinger1990, ElAzrak1994, Baraduc1996, Marel2003, Hwang2007}, though non-power-law forms of this quantity may also explain these observations~\cite{Michon2023}.
+Additionally, the Hall angle is found to obey $\cot\Theta_H \sim A T^2 + B$ across a wide range of doping levels~\cite{Chien1991, Carrington1993, Segawa2004}.

 In addition to this phenomenology, there is growing experimental evidence for a temperature-independent phenomenon in the cuprates occurring at the critical hole doping $p_c$.
 Transport measurements in LSCO subjected to magnetic fields strong enough to suppress superconductivity find a broad range of dopings at low temperatures supporting $T$-linear resistivity~\cite{Cooper2009}, with features in the doping dependence of the resistivity at $p_c\approx 0.185$; the coefficients of $T$ and $T^2$ terms fitting the measured behavior of $\rho$ have distinct features at $p_c$, with the linear coefficient achieving its maximum value.
 As noted in Ref.~\cite{Cooper2009}, this phenomenology contrasts with the behavior expected from a quantum phase transition, which would produce this behavior in only a narrow fan emerging from the quantum critical point, not a broad region at low temperature.
 A more recent ARPES study of Bi2212~\cite{Chen2019} identified a $T$-independent boundary in the temperature-doping phase diagram at $p_c\sim0.19$ across which the spectral function near the Brillouin zone boundary abruptly changes from incoherent below $p_c$ to coherent with an identifiable quasiparticle peak above $p_c$.